 All of my papers are openly available, and much of my data and code as well.
-Check out my projects on OSF or my github repositories.
+Check out my projects on OSF.
 For a recent example of fully open scholarship, from concept to analysis to publication, see playful iconicity.

 I’m proud to work with Language Science Press, a visionary open access book publisher, as a member of the Advisory Board and as an editor of the Conceptual Foundations of Language Science book series and board member of Studies in Diversity Linguistics.

 Over the years I have contributed to several software projects and apps.